Azure/azure-quickstart-templates/301-jenkins-k8s-blue-green/README.md

 * A Jenkins master running on a Linux Ubuntu 16.04 LTS VM in Azure.
 The instance is pre-configured with the Azure Service Principal credential you provide.
 This credential is used to manage the Azure resources.
+* An AKS cluster, with the following resources:
+   * Two similar deployments representing the environment **blue** and **green**.
+Both are initially setup with the `tomcat:7-jre8` image.
+   * Two test endpoint service (`tomcat-test-blue` and `tomcat-test-green`), which are connected to the corresponding deployments, and can be use to test if the deployments are ready for production use.
+   * A production service endpoint (`tomcat-service`) which represents the public endpoint that the users will access.
+      Initially it is routing to the **blue** environment.

+      We call the environment that is serving the public traffic the **active** environment (initially "blue"), and the other one "**inactive**" or "**staging**".

 * A basic pipeline that demonstrates the steps to do blue-green deployment to Kubernetes:

-   1. Prepare two similar environments:

-      * **Blue** with image `tomcat:7.0-jre7`
-      * **Green** with image `tomcat:8.0-jre8`

-      ***Note***: in real world projects, provisioning of the environment is likely to be done outside of the continuous integration pipeline.
-We included this in the pipeline to make the quickstart configurations easier to manage.

-   1. Deploy new application to one of the environments.
-The example starts with "Green" if nothing has been deployed before.
+   1. Ask for the Tomcat image version (`7-jre8`, `8-jre8`, or `9-jre8`) to be deployed.

+      (In real world project, we can configure an upstream job to build the image, and feed the image name & tag to the deployment job.)

+   1. Deploy the Tomcat image to the inactive environment.
-   1. Verify that the Green environment is working as expected through the test endpoint.
+   1. Verify that the inactive environment is working as expected through the test endpoint.
-   1. Update the application public endpoint to route the traffic to "Green" environment.
+   1. Update the application public endpoint to route the traffic to inactive environment, after that it becomes active.
-   1. Verify that the public endpoint is working properly with the "Green" environment serving as backend.
+   1. Verify that the public endpoint is working properly with the updated backend environment.

 **Note**: At the time when this quickstart is created, AKS is in preview.
 You may need to enable the preview for your Azure subscription.
 Please refer to https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#enabling-aks-preview-for-your-azure-subscription